-The concept of National Reality TV Awards was officially launched in 2005 and after several years of development was launched in the United Kingdom at the O2 in 2011.
+The National Reality TV Awards was officially launched in 2005 and after several years of development the first awards show took place in the United Kingdom at the O2 in 2011.
 The NRTA became the first awards ceremony in the world to celebrate Reality Television as a whole and owners of all brand names Reality TV Awards and National Reality TV Awards.

 The NRTA (National Reality TV Awards) is currently being held in the United Kingdom and USA and syndicated to over 22 countries worldwide.

 The National Reality TV Academy has also re-defined and re-structured how Reality TV is perceived worldwide by introducing definitions of the different genres that make up this genre.
 The awards show acts as a vehicle to celebrate the achievements of the Pre/Post -Production staff and the shows plus talent that have made Reality TV the most watched genre by millions worldwide.

 Reality TV, is often described as a genre of television programming that presents purportedly unscripted dramatic or humorous situations, documents actual events, and usually features ordinary people instead of professional actors, sometimes in a contest or other situation where a prize is awarded.
 However, Reality Televisions encompasses several different sub-genres.
 Some sub-genres include: